Vampie/Tingbot_duke_nukem_quotes/README.md

 _The quotes are not pulled online, but are in a json file._

-So you could easily replace that content with your own quotes
+So you could easily replace that content with your own quotes.
+Just resepect the format of the file.

 -----